 Lobkowicz Palace is the former home of the Lobkowicz family, a Czech noble family that is one of the oldest Bohemian noble families.
 The Palace first came into the family in the early 1600s.

 During World War II, the Palace was seized by the Nazis.
 After the war, it was seized by Communist authorities and held until the fall of the Communist government in 1989.
-After a long restitution process to return confiscated properties, the Palace finally returned to the Lobkowicz family in 2002.
+After a long restitution process to return confiscated properties, the Lobkowicz family finally regained the Palace in 2002.

 The family opened the Palace to the public to display the family’s collection of art, furnishings, music, and military equipment.